SNStatComp/rulemanager/README.md

 ## User stories

-The R package `rulemanager` aims to support the following user storiese.
+The R package `rulemanager` aims to support the following user stories.
 As a statistics producer, I want to

-1. Create, Update, and Delete rules so I can fix my current understanding of the topic in the form of a formal ruleset.
+1. Create, Update, and Delete rules so I can fix my current understanding of a statistical domain in the form of a formal ruleset.
 2. Select a set of rules so I can apply them to my data.
 3. Be able to trace the evolution of my rules and rule sets so I can (1) give full account of my production runs, and (2) reproduce production runs.